-The Help-to-Buy Incentive, which came into effect in January 2017, was designed to help first-time buyers acquire the deposit necessary to buy a newly built home.
+The Help-to-Buy incentive, which came into effect in January 2017, is designed to help first-time buyers acquire the deposit necessary to buy a newly built home.
 Another goal of the scheme is to incentivise developers to build more houses and apartments.

 Under the scheme, first-time buyers can claim a tax rebate of up to €20,000 for the purchase price of a new-build or self-build house or apartment.

 Interested and want to know if you qualify?
 Read on…

 The maximum tax refund is 5% of the value of the property or €20,000 - whichever is LOWER.
 The rebate is only available on properties valued at €500,000 or less.

 This means that if you purchase a property for €400,000, you can claim the maximum rebate of €20,000.
 But if you buy a house for €500,000, the relief will be capped at €20,000.

 |€500,000||€20,000||5% up to €400,000|